Upper San Antonio River: Planning to Protect Recreational Uses

 - Response to Public Comment

-Proposed Updates to the TMDLs
+Revisions to the TMDLs

 From time to time, it is necessary to revise TMDLs to account for changing conditions in the watershed.
 Revisions to the load allocations in TMDLs are made via the state’s Water Quality Management Plan (WQMP), which is updated quarterly.
 Revisions are made to TMDLs in one of two ways: